binnes/raspberryPiWorkshop/part1/PREREQ.md

 ## Lab Objectives

-This Lab will ensure you have all the resources and software needed to complete the lab.
+This Lab will ensure you have all the resources and software needed to complete the workshop.
 You should follow the instructions and complete all sections of the setup before moving forward with the Lab.

 ## Raspberry Pi development